sqm-autorate/sqm-autorate/README.md

 lua /usr/lib/sqm-autorate/sqm-autorate.lua
 ```

-To view the current CAKE speeds, use the bash command
+To view the current CAKE speeds, use the shell command

 ```bash
 tc qdisc